marilark/Cai-Board/Tests/[Binder] Tests.md

-This document keeps track of test that have been conducted.
+This document keeps track of test that have been conducted where the change in variable involved the [binder].
 [Record tests in this document, link to an external document where you keep your tests (such as a google drive spreadsheet), or copy notable tests here while keeping an external document with all your tests]

 # Test 1